Application Process

 Once you have submitted the Graduate School’s online application, you will receive an email from the Office of Graduate Admissions that contains important information about how to track the status of your application.

-If you have questions about the admissions process, please read through the Frequently Asked Questions below.
+If you have questions about the admissions process, please read through the Frequently Asked Questions listed below.
 You are welcome to contact our Graduate Advisor and Admissions Coordinator with any unanswered questions about the process or about your application materials.

 Frequently Asked Questions